 Measuring the Value of Events and Meetings

-Some event planners feel a sense of relief at this stage, finally being recognized or promoted into more executive roles for their contributions.
-But in many cases, it’s not enough to simply plan and execute a great business event.
-Business events are most frequently viewed as an investment for a given purpose, and event planners should understand how to measure the value of their programs.
+It’s not enough to plan and execute a great business event or meeting.
+Business events are most frequently viewed as an investment for a given purpose, and because of that, event planners should understand how to measure the value of their programs.

-Event measurement for return on investment (ROI) or return on objectives (ROO) may be new territory for some planners, but it’s the type of effort that will help expand their involvement and overall contribution to an organization, explains Tony Lorenz, former CMM, president of Chicago-based ProActive, Inc., a Freeman Company.
-ProActive is a strategic and events agency that focuses on experiential marketing services.
-Lorenz is now CEO at AlliedPRA.
+Event measurement for return on investment (ROI) or return on objectives (ROO) may be new territory for some planners, but it’s the type of effort that will help expand their involvement and overall contribution to an organization, explains Tony Lorenz, founder of Headsail, a strategic and events agency that focuses on experiential marketing services.

-- Discovery.
-Discovery should occur early in the process so that planners may involve key stakeholders to ultimately define meeting content, speakers, etc. Planners should involve key stakeholders who can define strategic objectives for both the organization hosting the event and the meeting attendees.
-It can be achieved by asking them to complete a brief, six to eight open-ended questions.
+Discovery: Discovery should occur early in the process so that planners may involve key stakeholders to ultimately define meeting content, speakers, etc. Planners should involve key stakeholders who can define strategic objectives for both the organization hosting the event and the meeting attendees.
+It can be achieved by asking them to complete six to eight open-ended questions.

-- Pre-Event Survey.
-This is the time when the meeting or event planner may define some quantifiable measures for ROI and ROO.
-Survey a broad sample of invitees to identify their issues, concerns, and needs on multiple levels.
-This will help the planner to define measurement benchmarks for meeting attendees.
+Pre-Event Survey: This is the time when the meeting or event planner may define some quantifiable measures for ROI and ROO.
+They should survey a broad sample of invitees to identify their issues, concerns, and needs on multiple levels, which will help the planner define measurement benchmarks for meeting attendees.